 As the ice melted, the water flowed westward, reached the coast and created new low-lying land from the silt, which ever since has taken a shape after the sea high and low tide.

 Well, here is the area where this mythic sea covered for some years.
-While living in Denmark, I have not seen such sea.
+However, while living in Denmark, I have not seen such sea.
 Some people I know even did not hear about it.
-However, this is the information I found in an open street exhibition in the ancient capital city of (Danmark) to write this article about it.

-If you have heard about it, or if you have more information about this topic, please share it through the form and receive useful gifts for your contribution to the page.
+If you have heard about this sea people used to walk over its water, or if you have more information about this topic, please share it through the form and receive useful gifts for your contribution to the page.

 Moreover, here are more pages about beautiful locations and attractions in Denmark and Greenland you can link to from Copenhagen, Ilulissat and Zackenberg.
 I have some useful gifts for you when you submit this form below.